-“Startups should bootstrap.
+“Businesses should bootstrap.
 Get some traction and then get an Investor”.

+Well!
 Our Startups forgot the basic fundamental of business.
 Hence, the turmoil.

 I call it the lab where you experiment with limited resources.